 But I’m truly grateful because my sweet little prince turned one year old – I survived the first year of motherhood!

 After giving birth, I struggled with depression.

 It was the first time I came face to face with depression and it was a mental hell.
 Add to that the fact that there’s a tiny human being I needed to care for.
-(Aside from my husband, I’m grateful to Ate Haydee for pulling me out of that hole.
-Although you may not be aware of what you did, I’ll always be grateful to your beautiful heart.)
+(Aside from my husband, I’m grateful to a friend for pulling me out of that hole.
+Although she may not be aware of what she did, I’ll always be grateful to her beautiful heart.)

 The self-doubts were so serious I sometimes cried thinking I’ve lost my writing mojo, or sometimes I’d think I’m not cut out for this online thing.
 I thought of walking away and giving up.
 But thanks to the Advance VA Accountability Team members (this is a mastermind group I’m at) for being on call.
 This group is like my 911.
 Just dial in case of emergency!

 So here are some lessons I learned from 2017 and how I’m moving forward with 2018.

 1. It’s okay to target a certain amount of income but know that money alone isn’t a sole measure of success

 I didn’t hit my target income for 2017 but I hit it this month, January 2018.
 And now I’m working on my next target income.
 But more than aiming for a specific amount of money, I want to make more impact this 2018.

 After all, success isn’t only defined by the income we make but the relationships we build.